Praqma/confluence/README.md

-# Atlassian Software in Kubernetes (ASK) - Confluence
+#  OpenSource ASK - Atlassian Software in Kubernetes (ASK) - Confluence

 ![ASK-Logo](images/ask-logo.png)

-This respository is a component of **[ASK](https://www.praqma.com/products/ask/) Atlassian Software in Kubernetes** ; and holds program-code to create Docker image for Confluence.
+This respository is a component of **[ASK](https://www.praqma.com/services/ask/) Atlassian Software in Kubernetes** ; and holds program-code to create Docker image for Confluence Software (not Confluence Core).

 Although the title says "Atlassian Software in Kubernetes", the container image can be run on plain Docker/Docker-Compose/Docker-Swarm, etc.